CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   occurrences      Indicates max number of occurrences of the local system's
-                   AS number in the received AS_PATH origin           If on, a received AS_PATH containing the ASN of the local system is allowed, but only if it is the originating AS  -h, --help       Show help.## nv set vrf <vrf-id> router bgp peer-group <peer-group-id> address-family ipv4-unicast aspath allow-my-asn occurrences 1-10
+                   AS number in the received AS_PATH origin           If on, a received AS_PATH containing the ASN of the local system is allowed, but only if it is the originating AS

+## nv set vrf <vrf-id> router bgp peer-group <peer-group-id> address-family ipv4-unicast aspath allow-my-asn occurrences 1-10

 ### Usage